rreece/rreece.github.io/outline-of-philosophy/statistics.md

 $$ \mathrm{Bias}(\hat{\theta}) \equiv \mathrm{E}(\hat{\theta} - \theta) = \int dx \: P(x|\theta) \: (\hat{\theta} - \theta) \label{eq:bias} $$

-The mean squared error (MSE) of an estimator has a similar formula to variance except that instead of quantifying the square of the difference of the estimator and its expected value, the MSE is uses the square of the difference of the estimator and the true parameter:
+The mean squared error (MSE) of an estimator has a similar formula to variance (see [@eq:variance]) except that instead of quantifying the square of the difference of the estimator and its expected value, the MSE uses the square of the difference of the estimator and the true parameter:

 $$ \mathrm{MSE}(\hat{\theta}) \equiv \mathrm{E}((\hat{\theta} - \theta)^2) \label{eq:mse} $$